rishicomplex/rishicomplex.github.io/_posts/2024-12-08-chorus-chrome-extension.md

 I also realized that none of the top LLM web apps properly support URL parameters, so I had to hack some content scripts that simulate typing and clicking on the page.
 It'd be great if the LLM providers could support something like `url/?q=prompt&model=name`.

 The code lives in this [GitHub repo](https://github.com/rishicomplex/chorus).
-Contributions are welcome!
+Feedback and contributions are welcome!